Snapu/log-decorator/README.md

 (See [Implementation](https://github.com/Snapu/workout-companion/blob/master/src/services/logger.ts))

-In the recent years Web Apps became more and more populer and with the influence of Domain Driven Design and the [Micro Frontends](https://micro-frontends.org/) movement more and more functionality is shifted towards the frontend.
+In the recent years Web Apps became more and more popular and with the influence of Domain Driven Design and the [Micro Frontends](https://micro-frontends.org/) movement more and more functionality is shifted towards the frontend.
 Leading to an increased need of cloud logging in the frontend.
 E.g. in my own [private project](https://github.com/Snapu/workout-companion) I log to the Google Cloud from my frontend and my backend is very little to none existent.

 Here, I will not talk about how to technically log to Google Cloud or any other logging platform but how to *enforce* efficient and effective logging with a little typescript decorator.

 So when is a logging **efficient** and **effective**?

-My opinion is: logging should be **minimal** as possible and **maximal** as needed, **structured** and follow a certain **standard**.
-Then, it is very comfortable to analyse the logs.
+My opinion is:

+logging should be **minimal** as possible and **maximal** as needed, **structured** and follow a certain **standard**.
+Then, it will be very comfortable to analyse the logs.

 I think with a little typescript decorator you can enforce this very well: